 To tie students’ knowledge together and gauge performance and growth, the course begins with a story that starts out told in English and German but slowly morphs into just German.

 As with many of the courses we’ll discuss here, Sterling Academy’s program has been reviewed and accepted by the ACTFL.
-The instruction is also accredited by AdvancED and Southern Association of Colleges and Schools (SACS).
+The instruction is also accredited by AdvancED.

 Conversational skills are key to success in these courses and each level builds upon the foundation established in the previous semester.
 There’s also an emphasis on culturally-relevant, multimedia learning material.

 In the German III course students will get upper-level grammar lessons and will start preparing for everyday communication in German life.

 Fuel Education’s program is perhaps one of the more affordable, at $319 per semester plus the cost of books and materials.
 Classes typically run two semesters, so a full year costs just over $600.
 Fuel Education’s instruction is accepted by the ACTFL.

 The Virtual High School: German Language and Culture